ricmmartins/fasthack-linux/Coach/README.md

-# What The Hack - Mastering Linux - Coach Guide
+# What The Hack - Linux Fundamentals - Coach Guide

 ## Introduction
 Welcome to the coach's guide for the Mastering Linux What The Hack.
 Here you will find links to specific guidance for coaches for each of the challenges.